 If nothing else, when it is transparent, law reform can be an entertaining spectator sport.
 Anybody proposing wholesale changes to the law can be much like a beetle announcing arrival at an ant nest.
 The ants swarm out, warriors in front, and the beetle, though bigger than any individual ant, quickly disappears.

 In law reform, the ants are the lawyers on the ground, many preferring that the nest not be shook, relying on the "if it ain't broke, why fix it?" rule.
-Lawyers are almost naturally inclined to resist reform even in areas where reform is needed.
+The rare voice for real reform is not often welcome.
+Exacerbating this is the historic fact that lawyers are almost naturally inclined to resist reform even in areas where reform is needed.

 In 1974, McGill University law professor J. Lyon wrote: